-Establishing ACLs and ACTs is a one-time event and is not anticipated to have substantial direct or indirect administrative effects regardless of the alternatives (Alternatives 1 - 3).
+Establishing ACLs and ACTs is a one-time event and does not typically result in substantial direct or indirect administrative effects.
+However, since Alternatives 2 and 3 will reduce the allowable harvest compared to Alternative 1, it is possible that a closure will need to be implemented, resulting in an additional administrative burden to notice and enforce such a closure.
 All alternatives maintain constant ACLs and/or ACTs through 2020, or until the next stock assessment.
 Once these ACLs and ACTs are implemented, the type of regulations needed to manage the reef fish fishery would remain unchanged regardless of the choice of harvest levels.
 Sector specific catches and effort must be monitored and if the sector specific landings are projected to reach the ACL the fishery will be closed.
-Further, the NMFS' Office of Law Enforcement, in cooperation with state agencies, would continue to monitor both recreational and commercial landings.
+Further, the National Marine Fisheries Service's (NMFS) Office of Law Enforcement, in cooperation with state agencies, would continue to monitor both recreational and commercial landings.
 The Southeast Regional Office (SERO) monitors both the recreational and commercial landings in cooperation with the Southeast Fisheries Science Center (SEFSC) and Gulf states to determine if landings are meeting or exceeding the specified ACTs.
 Some administrative burden is anticipated with respect to outreach as it relates to notifying stakeholders of the changes to harvest levels.